The Bankrate promise

 - The income the property earns from renters can help offset the cost of your mortgage and other housing expenses, providing you with an income stream.
 “For some owners, the rent is enough that they don’t have a house payment at all,” says Paul Wyman, managing broker of the Wyman Group in Kokomo, Indiana.
 “They’re able to use income from other units to cover their mortgage and insurance, and that frees them up to use their cash for other things.”

 - You’ll be able to tackle repairs and maintenance more easily.
-If you live in or close to your rental property, it’s less likely that you’ll miss major issues and you’ll be able to respond faster when problems arise.
+If you live in or close to your rental property, it’s less likely you’ll miss major issues and you’ll be able to respond faster when problems arise.

 - You can write off much of your home maintenance as a business expense and prorate part of your mortgage interest payments.

-- This could be an ideal option for multi-generational families who want to be close but retain their privacy (or helps you keep the option open in the future).
+- It can be an ideal option for multi-generational families who want to be close but retain their privacy (or helps you keep the option open in the future).

 - If you start out living in one unit but ultimately move out of the property and into your own home, you can still keep it as an income-producing investment, earning even more once you start renting out your own former unit.

-- Since you’re buying more than one dwelling unit, it may cost more upfront to purchase a multi-family home than it would to buy a single-family home.
+- Since you’re buying more than one unit, it may cost more upfront to purchase a multi-family home than it would to buy a single-family home.